Do lawn mower blades come sharpened?

 • The blade is worn out.

-The first thing you should check if your getting an uneven mow.
+If you are getting an uneven mow.

 Look at the axles on the mower where they pass through the body.
 Is there any play?